Sydney-Informatics-Hub/lessonbmc/_episodes/02-BMC_R_Day1_B.md

 ~~~
 {: .output}

 A factor can be ordered.
-This makes sense in the context of a ranking such as a survey response, e.g. Strongly agree to Strong disagree.
+This makes sense in the context of a ranking such as a survey response, e.g. from 'Strongly agree' to 'Strong disagree'.

 ~~~
 responses <- c("low", "high", "medium", "low", "low", "high", "high", "medium", "medium")